Cristality0/Discord-counting-bot/README.md

-# Discord-counting-obt
+# Discord-counting-bot
-A python code for automatically counting for you
+A python code that will automatically count for you in discord server